janpansky/mcp-gooddata/README.md

 # GoodData MCP Server Example

-This repository demonstrates how to build and run an MCP (Model Context Protocol) server that exposes GoodData Cloud operations as LLM-friendly tools.
+This repository demonstrates a Model Context Protocol (MCP) server that exposes GoodData Cloud analytics and modeling operations as LLM-friendly tools for interactive analytics, data engineering, and AI workflows.

 ## Features
-- Example MCP tool: `analyze_ldm` for analyzing the Logical Data Model (LDM) of a GoodData workspace
+- **analyze_ldm**: Analyze the Logical Data Model (LDM) for missing or well-defined descriptions
-- **More tools and scenarios are in progress!**
-- Easily extensible for more GoodData scenarios
+- **patch_ldm**: Patch (update) the title and/or description of datasets or attributes in the LDM
+- **explain_metric**: Explain how a metric is computed (MAQL, description, and usage in dashboards/insights)
+- Secure environment variable handling
 - Interactive development and testing with MCP Inspector

 ## Requirements